 By the early 1900s, many residents of Huntington sought for a public park to be created.
-A failed referendum was held in 1880 to purchase land for a park between Seventh and Eighth streets, and since then multiple other proposals for a park had failed.
+A failed referendum was held in 1880 to purchase land for a park between Seventh and Eighth streets, and multiple other proposals for a park also failed over the next few years.
 Meanwhile, the City Council purchased fifty-five acres of land around Four Pole Creek in 1908 with the intention of building an incinerator.
 Their hope was that an incinerator would remedy the issue constant smoldering from the city dump, which was located in the Fairfield neighborhood.
-Reportedly there was widespread opposition in the city to this plan.
+Reportedly, there was widespread opposition in the city to this plan.
 Lumber magnate and businessman Charles Lloyd Ritter, who built a mansion near the proposed site of the incinerator, donated an additional twenty acres to the city on the condition that they build a municipal park at Four Pole instead.
 Mayor Rufus Switzer supported the idea of a city park, and hired New Jersey landscape architect J. T. Withers to design one.
 Wither’s plan, however, was never used as Switzer was soon voted out of office.

 The Huntington Board of Park Commissions was established in 1925 and set to work developing Ritter Park.
 Construction of the park continued throughout the 1920s and 1930s.
-A number of roads, bridges, and stonework were reportedly built with laborers from the Works Progress Administration during the Great Depression.
-Following the opening of Ritter Park, many new homes were constructed alongside the park up until the 1940s.
+A number of roads, bridges, and stonework were likely built by volunteers serving with the Works Progress Administration during the Great Depression.
+Following the reopening of Ritter Park, many new homes were constructed alongside the park up until the 1940s.
 They included architectural styles such as Tudor Revival, grand Colonial, and Classical Revival.
 Around 1936 a rose garden was created, designed by Park Commission member Gus C. Wofford.

 Charles Lloyd Ritter, for which the park is named, was born in Muncy, Pennsylvania, in 1865.
 Ritter first entered the lumber business in Oakvale, Mercer County, West Virginia, in 1889.
 A few years later, he took his business to Welch and founded the Tug River Lumber Company; later he moved his enterprise to Bluefield, then Bristol, Virginia, and finally Huntington, in 1901.
 Ritter married Marshall College graduate Mabel McClintock and invested in Huntington commercial properties, lumber, coal, gas, and mineral developments.
 He was a director of the First National Bank of Huntington, president of the Ritter-Burns Lumber Company, the Ritter Hardwood Lumber Company, the C. L. Ritter Lumber Company, the Central Realty Company, the Huntington Land Company, the Rock Castle Lumber Company, the Turkey Foot Lumber Company, the Norfolk Land Company, the Empire Furniture Company, and others.
 Ritter died in 1945.